West Brom - Manchester United: How to watch, start time, stream, odds

 West Brom’s only injury concern is Grady Diangana, who may return to the fold any day.

-Manchester United will not have Paul Pogba or Phil Jones, but Eric Bailly may have made enough progress to return to the lineup.
+Manchester United will not have Paul Pogba or Phil Jones, but Eric Bailly is back in the 18.

 Odds and ends (full odds provided by our partner, PointsBet)